dustlang/rust/src/bootstrap/README.md

     ...

   # Output directory for building this build system itself.
 The stage0
-  # cargo/rustc are used to build the build system into this location.
+  # cargo/dustc are used to build the build system into this location.
   bootstrap/
     debug/
     release/

-  # Output of the dist-related steps like dist-std, dist-rustc, and dist-docs
+  # Output of the dist-related steps like dist-std, dist-dustc, and dist-docs
   dist/

   # Temporary directory used for various input/output as part of various stages